The Seljuk Han of Anatolia

 This appears to be a sultan han, commissioned directly by Alaeddin Keykubad I himself.

-Although both Erdman and Seton Lloyd orient the han to the north, it would appear that it actually faces to the west (exact direction to be verified; for this study, it is considered to face west.)
+Although both Erdman and Seton Lloyd orient the han to the north, it actually faces to the west.
 It is located on the old Ankara to Konya trade route.
 It is the second staging post on the journey to Konya from Alanya.
 It is built of carefully-joined, finely-hewn limestone blocks, with walls 2m thick.

 Standing in stunning countryside, it is a magnificent example in terms of its construction technique, details, dimensions and proportions.